CCzhouhihi/Mixed_Layer_Depth_Preprocessing/README.md

-# NetCDF Interpolation and Preprocessing Toolkit
+# Mixed Layer Depth Preprocessing

 This project implements a workflow for reading, interpolating, and writing 2D NetCDF data, applied to oceanographic or meteorological datasets such as mixed layer depth fields.